thammegowda/solr-similarity/README.md

 # Solr Similarity
-This project provides offers Spark based solution for computing similarity between documents in solr index.
+This project offers solution for computing similarity between solr results in n dimensional vector space.
+# Highlights :
++ It works on top of Apache Spark (a custom Spark RDD is implmeted to easily import Solr results to Spark)
++ Configurable vectorizers.
+The default implementation emphasises more on field names rathen than field values.
+(Advanced one is in TODO: list ).
++ Configurable Similarity measures.
+The default one is based on cosine simularity.

 ## Requirements